Skip to main content

 Faculty Lecture: Sustainability at Grinnell

-Liz Queathem, Interim Director of the Center for Prairie Studies, and Chris Bair, Environmental and Safety Manager in FM share the College's ongoing efforts to become more and more sustainable.
-Learn how these practices can apply to you and bring your questions!
+Liz Queathem, Interim Director of the Center for Prairie Studies, and Chris Bair, Environmental and Safety Manager in Facilities Management, share the College's ongoing efforts to become more sustainable.
+Bring your questions and learn how these practices can apply to you!

 Lectures